VishnukantMULE/ClinicManagmentSystem/README.md

 # E-Clinic Managment

-• CLINIC MANAGEMENT SYSTEM is a project which aims is developing a computerized system to maintain all information of the Clinic Entities.
+<br>• CLINIC MANAGEMENT SYSTEM is a project which aims is
+developing a computerized system to maintain all information of the Clinic Entities.
-• It has a facility of Admin Login through which the Admin can monitor the whole system.
+<br/>• It has a facility of Admin Login through which the Admin can
+monitor the whole system.
-• Admin Modules are managing patients, manage Doctor’s, and manage Appointments
+<br/>• Admin Modules are managing patients, manage Doctor’s, and
+manage Appointments
 • Patient Modules are to fill the registration form, Add details, find Doctor’s and applied for appointment, view appointment,